What are they?

 With the advent of low-carb diets, carbohydrates have gotten a bad reputation in recent years, but, without them, you will not feel well.
 It is important for you to know that carbohydrates can be part of a healthy diet.
 You need them for energy, and carb foods contain many of the other nutrients, including as vitamins, minerals and fiber that your body needs.

 Carbohydrate foods are the plant foods that you eat.
 There are the healthy carbs, such as

 Foods from whole grains: Breads… Rolls… Pasta… Cereal… Bagels… Rice…

 Fruits: Apples… Oranges… Pears… Bananas… Grapes… Berries… Peaches… Watermelon… Pineapple… Kiwi… Grapefruit…

 Vegetables: Lettuce… Broccoli… Carrots… Potatoes… Peas… Corn… Onions… Beans… Spinach… Squash…

 and there are less healthy (some would say un-healthy) choices, such as

 French fries… Doughnuts… Chips… Pies… Cakes… Cookies… Products made from all white flour.

-It is important that you choose most of your foods from the first list rather than from the second.
-In addition to being poor carbohydrate foods, the foods in the second list are generally loaded with fat, particularly saturated fat and trans-fats, which have been implicated as bad actors in the rise of heart disease and cancer.
+It is important that you choose most of your foods from the first group rather than from the last In addition to being poor carbohydrate foods, the foods in the second list are generally loaded with fat, particularly saturated fat and trans-fats, which have been implicated as bad actors in the rise of heart disease and cancer.